 Kandy Muslims may select Sinhala or Tamil mediums for varied reasons.
 Some Muslim students told me that they chose Sinhala to better their chance of obtaining a government job.
 Others mentioned that they would have less competition for admissions to public universities if they chose Tamil.
-In Kandy, the majority of Muslims study in Tamil in state schools and compete with Tamils for entrance to Tamil-medium streams at public universities and Tamil-medium government jobs.
-Though Muslims are among Kandy's poor and uneducated populations, there is also a significant Kandy Muslim middle class employed in business, government, and professions such as law and medicine.
-This population has also financially benefitted from remittances from the Gulf States.
-Kandy Tamil educators often described Muslims as a politically well-connected and wealthy group that they fear will encroach upon their Tamil-medium state educational resources.
+In Kandy, the majority of Muslims study in Tamil in government schools and compete with Tamils for entrance to Tamil-medium streams at public universities and Tamil-medium government jobs.6 Although Muslims are among Kandy's poor and uneducated populations, there is also a significant Kandy Muslim middle-class employed in business, government, and professions such as law and medicine.
+This population has also financially benefited from remittances from the Gulf States.
+Kandy Tamil educators often described Muslims as a politically well-connected and wealthy group that they fear will encroach upon their Tamil-medium state educational resources (Davis 2020a).
+Although this topic is outside the scope of this chapter, Muslims have faced severe challenges in the postwar period.
+They have been targeted by right-wing Sinhala Buddhist nationalists, resulting in mob attacks on Muslim businesses, vehicles, and mosques (see Aliff 2015).
+In addition, anti-Muslim sentiments increased following the April 2019 Easter bombings (see Amarasingam 2019).

 I spoke with Tamil educators who had trouble reconciling Muslims' social detachment from Tamil with their educational achievement in the language.
-Dr Srivasan, an Up-country Tamil Hindu Professor at Colombo University argued that the Muslims' disavowal of Tamil as a mother tongue was misleading because it suggested that they were studying it as their second language.
-He added that his Muslim students write better Tamil than his Tamil students, and that the winners of the national Tamil literary awards are usually Muslims from the East, where Tamil is the main language.
-A Muslim Professor at Peradeniya University.
-Dr Amen, also distinguished Muslims' ideological views about language from their sociolinguistic practices.
-He said that despite Muslims' conflicted views on the matter, "I accept that our language is basically Tamil".
-In the following section, I explore how Girls' College Tamil-medium Muslim teachers negotiated ideologies of language and ethno-religious difference in practice.
-I focus on how they responded to Tamils' critiques of their speech by relating their sociolinguistic practices to their separate ethno-religious identities.
+Dr. Srivasan, an Up-country Tamil Hindu lecturer at the University of Colombo argued that the Muslims' disavowal of Tamil as a mother tongue was misleading because it suggested that they were studying it as their second language.
+He added that his Muslim students actually write better Tamil than his Tamil students, and that the winners of the national Tamil literary awards are usually Muslims from the east, where Tamil is the main language.
+A Muslim Professor at the University of Peradeniya, Dr. Amen, also distinguished Muslims' ideological views about language from their sociolinguistic practices.
+He said that despite Muslims' conflicted views on the matter, "I accept that our language is basically Tamil."
+In the following section, I investigate how Girls' College Tamil-medium Muslim teachers made sense of ideologies of linguistic, ethnic, and religious difference in practice.
+I focus on how they responded to Tamils' critiques of their speech by relating their sociolinguistic practices to their separate ethnoreligious identities.